Home » Income-Driven Repayment

 The cost of healthcare since 1970 has far outpaced inflation, and if it continues to go up at 6% per year, then that annual $5,000 expense roughly doubles every 12 years.

-So if you think about the rising cost of healthcare over time, a health savings account can be a great solution for this eventual pull on your retirement savings.
+So, if you consider the rising cost of healthcare over time, a health savings account can be a great solution for this eventual pull on your retirement savings.

 The ongoing cost for your or your family’s health care today, and in the next couple of years, can be a barrier to getting a cash cushion started in an HSA.
 One way to approach this is acting as if the account doesn’t exist, and paying for those expenses out of pocket, without any tax benefits.
 Then, double down and fund the account.